 - Engaging with policymakers

-Pond says that they are in constant communication with staff, clients, and their referral network, and that they started planning for COVID-19 way back in February.
+Pond says that they are in constant communication with staff, clients, and their referral network, and that they started planning for the pandemic way back in February.

 "We have to look at these crises as opportunities to learn," Pond says.
 "We’ve learned how effective you have to be while connected remotely."